How to Reschedule an Appointment: Sample Emails, Wording and Tips

 Set clear priorities

 Not all meetings carry the same weight.
 When you need to reschedule an appointment, consider its importance.
 Identify which ones are crucial and protect that time in your calendar.
-For less critical ones, try to group them by topic or location to optimize your schedule and reduce travel or context-switching time.
+For less critical meetings, try to group them by topic or location to optimize your schedule and reduce travel or context-switching time.

 Communicate proactively